tomppatomppa/VegetableBattle-fullstack/README.md

 # Description

 User can choose two different vegetables to fight each other, and see which one is stronger.
+Each vegetable will be represented by a stick icon on the "battle arena", and their corresponding stats will be shown on the sides.
+The fight ends when one of the vegetables health drops to 0 or below.
-After each succesfull fight, the score is added to backend and show on the highscore tab.
+After each succesfull fight, the score is added to backend and shown on the highscore tab.

 # Stats
 Stats are calculated based on nutritional value:
   Health: energyKcal
   Attack: carbohydrate
   Defence: protein
   Delay: fat+carbohydrate+protein -> this stat will determine the frequency of each hit

 # Limitations:
   Vegetables cannot fight each other e.g a carrot cannot fight carrot.
 However a Paprika, yellow, can fight Paprika, green.
+  There must be two vegetables fighting.

 # react version 18.2.0